kebingyu/api-laravel/readme.md

 ## API

 * A GET to /v1/user/<key> : retrieve user info by user primary key id/name/email.
-* A POST to /v1/user with required data : register a new user.
+* A POST to /v1/user : register a new user.
 * A PUT to /v1/user/<key> : update user info by user primary key id/name/email.
 * A DELETE to /v1/user/<key> : delete user by user primary key id/name/email.